telerik/xamarin-forms-docs/controls/datagrid/selection.md

 >note You can listen to the CollectionChanged event of the SelectedItems directly.

+## Events

+- **SelectionChanged**: An event that is triggered whenever the SelectedItems collection is changed.
+SelectionChanged event handler receives two parameters:
+	* The sender argument which is of type object, but can be cast to the __RadDataGrid__ type.
+	* A __DataGridSelectionChangedEventArgs__ object which provides the following properties:
+		- RemovedItems - gets a list of the removed items from the SelectedItems collection;
+		- AddedItems - gets a list of the added items to the SelectedItems collection.

 ## Methods

 Additional functionalities for programmatic selecting and deselecting items are exposed by RadDataGrid as methods.
 They also depend on the applied **SelectionUnit**.